dwellons/DonationLog/DesignDocuments/UserStories.md

 As an administrator, I want to be able to remove donors from our list.

-### Password Reset

-As a user or administrator, I want to be able to be able to reset my password if I forget it.

 ### Report an Issue

 As any user, I want to be able to report an issue to the System Administrator.